hojahoja/Gem-Poacher/documentation/architecture.md

 ## Issues

-### No permanent saves
+All issues below have been fixed.
+This section will be updated later

+~~No permanent saves\
+\
 The game doesn't currently have any functionality to save players high scores.
-This is a key feature that will be implemented soon.
+This is a key feature that will be implemented soon.\
+\

-### Game logic keeps running
+Game logic keeps running\
+\
 The game logic keeps running in the background even during the game over screen.
-Visually this doesn't affect the user in any way, but it is unnecessary.
+Visually this doesn't affect the user in any way, but it is unnecessary.\
+\

-### No configurability
+No configurability\
+\

-The game has some configuration options for gameplay behavior and difficulty implemented in the code, but as of now there's no way for a regular user to access them without just changing the source code.
+The game has some configuration options for gameplay behavior and difficulty implemented in the code, but as of now there's no way for a regular user to access them without just changing the source code.~~